 Congress is expected to form this working committee within 90 days’ time from the date of the bill’s passage.
 Once this bill is passed, the group will have to file a report providing accurate analysis of the impact they have on the following:

 - Primary Market.

 - Secondary Market.

-- The impact of regime on competitive position of United States.
+- The impact of the regime on the competitive position of the United States.

 - The best practices to prevent fraud.

 - The best practices to protect investors and their interests.

 - Recommendations dedicated to improving primary as well as secondary digital asset markets.
 This includes the following:

 - Their orderliness.

 The actual aim of this legislation is to ensure a properly organized and comprehensive regulatory framework for digital assets throughout the United States, said Amy Davine Kim, Chief Policy Officer at the Chamber of Digital Commerce.

 Eliminate Barriers to Innovation Act of 2021 will officially bring SEC and CFTC on the same page work out some key problems that have impacted the legal clarity so far.
 This could be a great opportunity to address those issues methodically with many stakeholders, said Amy Davine Kim.

 In case you want to receive the latest updates related to the “Eliminate Barriers to Innovation Act of 2021”, keep coming back to our website regularly.